ghs-mk/hemograma-ia-analise/README.md

 ## 📄 Licença

-Este projeto está sob licença MIT - veja o arquivo LICENSE para detalhes.
+Este projeto está sob licença MIT.

 ## 🙏 Agradecimentos